 What this means: Get on the chatbot train.
-They’ve already made a huge impact and will continue to transform the world in 2020 and beyond.
+They’ve already made a huge impact and will continue to transform the world.
 Not only is there a big opening for you to step up your conversational strategy game, but the fact you can save so much time means you’ll only do yourself a big favour.

 If you’re brand new to chatbots or need a little bit of guidance, we’ve got you covered.
 Here are some useful chatbot and conversational marketing strategy resources you can bookmark and refer to.

 - The rise of the bot: your ultimate best practices guide